DevOps Automation: How to Streamline Pipelines Without Over-Automating

 - Problem triage - investigating the environment to understand the underlying reason for the alert being triggered.

-- Resolving the root cause – fixing the problem, as well as introducing mechanisms that will prevent similar issues in the future
+- Resolving the root cause - fixing the problem and introducing mechanisms that will prevent similar issues in the future.

 The StackPulse Site Reliability Management platform enables R&D and DevOps teams to automate processes that are triggered as a result of a monitoring alert.